Branch of a Foreign Company in Germany

 Is it not better to incorporate?

-Generally, a representation is not subject to any taxes because it does not transact any business in Germany.
+Generally, a branch is not subject to any taxes because it does not transact any business in Germany.
 Its sole function is to represent the parent company.
 Business is transacted and invoices are written at headquarters.
+It's comparable to a phone in another room.